 - To conduct a randomized, controlled trial in which assault-injured 10-15 year old youth recruited from emergency departments in Baltimore and Philadelphia who receive either standard ED follow-up care or the Take Charge!
 2 intervention with assessment of violence-related, mental health, and educational outcomes;

 - To conduct a comprehensive process evaluation of Take Charge!
 2;

 - And to accurately measure the costs of the intervention and assess cost-effectiveness.

 Youth violence is a major cause of morbidity and mortality with marked disparities by race/ethnicity and socioeconomic status.
 This study is a critical next step in translating evidence-based research to real-world settings and practice.

-Eligible participants: Youth between the ages of 10-15 years who are treated for assault injuries at Children’s National Medical Center or Johns Hopkins Hospital
+Eligible participants: Youth between the ages of 10-15 years who are treated for assault injuries at Children’s Hospital of Philadelphia or Johns Hopkins University Hospital

 For more information contact:

 Sarah Lindstrom Johnson, PhD Email: email@example.com, Tel # (410) 614-3864